Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 Where an ellipse with identical x- and y-radii is a circle.

 Despite defining the shape as a circle, on screen, it appears stretched.
-This is because the shapes vertices use the GL coordinate system, which is **normalized**.
+This is because the shape's vertices use the GL coordinate system, which is **normalized**.
 Thus, how long the x- and y-radii of a circle are depends on the width and height of the `RenderArea` canvas.
 By widening the window, the render area expands, increasing its width and thus stretching our circle.

 We have two ways to correct this.
 The easiest of which is putting the render area inside an `AspectFrame`, which forces it to always maintain the correct aspect ratio, square in this case: